Cleopatra of Macedon

+Early life

 Cleopatra grew up in the care of her mother in Pella.
+Olympias nurtured the familial bond in her children, ensuring they were raised in a "consistent political, moral, and cultural education and experience."
+Cleopatra, Olympias, Leonidas, and Alexander's friends were Alexander's closest relationships until Alexander was sent to Mieza at 13.
 In 338 BC, Cleopatra stayed in Pella with her father while her mother Olympias fled to exile in Epirus with her Molossian brother Alexander I of Epirus (Cleopatra's uncle), and Cleopatra's brother Alexander fled to Illyria.
 Soon Philip felt he had to ally himself to Alexander I by offering his daughter's hand in marriage.

-A large wedding between Cleopatra and her uncle Alexander I was held in 336 BC.
-It was at the celebration of her nuptials, which took place on a magnificent scale at Aegae in Macedon, that Philip II was murdered.
+Rule in Epirus

 Immediately after her father's murder, Cleopatra and her husband-uncle Alexander went from Macedon back to Epirus.
-Soon after, the couple had two children, Neoptolemus II of Epirus and Cadmeia.
-It is believed that her brother Alexander and Cleopatra kept in close contact while he was on his conquest to the east.
+It is believed that the couple had two children, Neoptolemus II of Epirus and Cadmeia (named for her brother's defeat of the Theban revolt which began by attacking the garrison on the Cadmea).

+Cleopatra held her brother Alexander's official favor, and likely kept in close contact with him while he was on his conquest to the east.
+Alexander considered her and Olympias as the inner circle of his basileia.
 In 332 BC Alexander had sent booty home for both his mother and sister, as well as his close friends.
+Cleopatra also used her influence to intercede on behalf of the tyrant Dionysius of Heraclea, and addressed the situation on Alexander's behalf.

 In 334 BC, Cleopatra's husband crossed the Adriatic Sea to the Italian peninsula to campaign against several Italic tribes, the Lucanians and Bruttii, on behalf of the Greek colony Taras, leaving her as regent of Epirus.
 She was involved as recipient and sender of official shipments of grain during a widespread shortage around 334 BC.
 According to an inscription from Cyrene, Libya, she was the recipient of 50,000 'medimni' of grain, and shipped the surplus to Corinth.
 Alexander I conquered Heraclea, took Sipontum, and captured both Consentia and Terin, but was eventually killed in battle in 331 BC, leaving the young heir, Neoptolemus too young for the throne.

 Cleopatra ruled Epirus in the meantime.
 It was an Epirote custom that the woman of a family became head of household when her husband died and their son(s) were too young, unlike the rest of Greece.
-It was only fitting for the powerful queen to assume control.
-When her husband was killed, an embassy from Athens was dispatched to deliver condolences.
+Notably, an embassy from Athens was dispatched to deliver condolences upon her husband's death.
+While, Alexander the Great expressed uncertainty about the Macedonians being willing to be reigned by a woman, most sources highlight his endorsement of Cleopatra's agency.